x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/connectors/internet-mail-send-connectors.md

  **Summary**: Create the Send connector that's required to send mail to the internet.

-When install your first Exchange Server 2016 server, the server isn't able to send mail outside of your Exchange organization.
+When install your first Exchange Server 2016 or Exchange 2019 server, the server isn't able to send mail outside of your Exchange organization.
 To send mail outside your Exchange organization, you need to create a Send connector.

 ## What do you need to know before you begin?